mg979/vim-xtabline/README.md

 #### Interaction With Airline

 XTabline exploits the built-in Airline 'excludes' list to achieve buffer filtering.
-In any case, you should have this enabled:
+In any case, you should have these enabled:

     let g:airline#extensions#tabline#enabled = 1
+    let g:airline#extensions#tabline#show_buffers = 1

 ---